Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:PMC} introduces our main model specifications and assumptions.
-Section \ref{sec:ID} presents our key identification strategy.
-In Section \ref{sec:S_EstComp} we provide consistent estimators along with a computational procedure to implement it.
-Section \ref{sec:Sim} and Section \ref{sec:Emp} contain a simulation study and an empirical illustration with the Nielsen data.
-Section \ref{subsec:Ext_MMIM} discusses the generalization of our method to monotone multi-index models, and finally we conclude with Section \ref{sec:Conc}.
+Section \ref{subsec:ID} presents our key identification strategy.
+In Section \ref{sec:S_EstComp}, we provide consistent estimators along with a computational procedure to implement it.
+Section \ref{sec:Ext_MMIM} discusses the generalization of our method to the framework of multi-index single-crossing conditions.
+Sections \ref{sec:Sim} and \ref{sec:Emp} switch back to our main panel multinomial choice model, for which we provide a simulation study and an empirical illustration using the NielsenIQ data.
+We conclude in Section \ref{sec:Conclusion}.